mozsearch/mozsearch/README.md

 #### Linux

-Important note: In order to expose the Searchfox source directory into the VM, we need to be able to export if via NFS.
+Important note: In order to expose the Searchfox source directory into the VM, we need to be able to export it via NFS.
 If you are using a FUSE-style filesystem like `eCryptFS` which is a means of encrypting your home directory, things will not work.
 You will need to move searchfox to a partition that's a normal block device (which includes LUKS-style encrypted partitions, etc.)